Karol-Pychalski/Project-2_Online-shop-website/README.md

-# Project-Module-2
-Simple one-page website created with the use of html, css and flexbox
+Single page website of online shop created with use of HTML, CSS and flexbox